 Before essays, in essay section: Study Plan Title (25 words max), Research Abstract (300 words max), Research Methodology (300 words max)

 National Security (800 word max)

 12 - Recommendations : Three (3) letters of recommendation to be submitted online by references

 If a proposing a research component to their overseas study, at least one letter of recommendation should be from a research advisor at their U.S. institution

 Language proficiency evaluation form (optional) to be submitted online by reference

 How the ORC can help

-After reading this website and the official Boren website you should attend an information session.
-Info sessions can be found at https://bechtel.stanford.edu/overseas-scholarships
+After reading this website and the official Boren website you should fill out the ORC Interest Form (located at either the top of this page or our ORC homepage).
+Next, attend an info session.
+The schedule for current info sessions can be found on the lower left of our ORC homepage: https://bechtel.stanford.edu/overseas-scholarships

 About the Boren Fellowship

 The Boren Awards for International Study were established by the National Security Education Act of 1991 in honor of Senator David L. Boren of Oklahoma to increase the number of students in languages, fields of study and world regions critical to U.S. security.
 Boren Fellowships provide unique funding opportunities for U.S. graduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.